A Guide to Cycling Luz Ardiden

 Nearby climbs to Luz Ardiden

 If you are looking for a longer ride or to include other climbs in addition to Luz Ardiden then there are plenty of options to choose from.
-From Argeles Gazost the valley runs for nearly 40km to the UNESCO listed Gavarnie.
-The base of Luz Ardiden is located about halfway along the valley making it easy to add on more kilometers.
+From Argeles Gazost the valley runs for nearly 40km to the UNESCO-listed Gavarnie.
+The base of Luz Ardiden is located about halfway along the valley making it easy to add on more kilometres.
 The climbs listed all start in the main valley.
 You can click on the climb name to see the corresponding page for that climb.

 Col du Tourmalet

-The base of the Col du Tourmalet is located only a few kilometers from the base of Luz Ardiden and is the closest climb.
+The base of the Col du Tourmalet is located only a few kilometres from the base of Luz Ardiden and is the closest climb.
 Including it would add approximately 40km and 1,400m in elevation.
 You could climb either first depending on your preference and how your legs feel as you will have a nice warm-up before you get to the base of either climb.
 Col du Tourmalet is the longer of the two.

 Hautacam